NanoHttpd/nanohttpd/README.md

 We'll create a custom HTTP server project using Maven for build/dep system.
 This tutorial assumes you are using a Unix variant and a shell.
 First, install Maven and Java SDK if not already installed.
 Then run:

+    mvn compile
+    mvn exec:java -pl webserver -Dexec.mainClass="fi.iki.elonen.SimpleWebServer"

+You should now have a HTTP file server running on <http://localhost:8080/>.

+### Custom web app

+Let's raise the bar and build a custom web application next:

     mvn archetype:generate -DgroupId=com.example -DartifactId=myHellopApp -DinteractiveMode=false
     cd myHellopApp